Pasta fagioli

 5. Add sliced garlic.
 Cook 2 minutes then add heaping 2 tbsp tomato paste and chopped herbs.
 Stir well and lower heat.
 Cook for 5-7 minutes.

-6. Pour in 22 oz of hearth Brodo broth and half of the cooked beans.
+6. Pour in 3 cups of Signature Hearth Brodo and half of the cooked beans.
 Simmer on low heat for 20 minutes.

 7. Puree the other half of the beans with some of their liquid.
 It should be the consistency of pancake batter.
 Add bean puree to the pan and simmer for another 10 minutes.